Matt-Mf/Mio-Sito/content/home.md

 title = "Home"
 +++

 _Hi!
-I'm Matt, freelance IT consultant, italian cybersecurity student, junior sysadmin and tlc technician <br>  <br>I dig mainly networking stuff, web technologies, and modding._
+I'm Matt, TLC technician now working as freelance IT consultant.
+I'm also a cybersecurity student at UniMI in Milano, aiming to a sysadmin career.<br> <br> Check on what i've worked in the projects section.
+These are work and personal projects._